American Cockroaches: Facts, Identification, Control

 Habitat Preferences and Behavioral Traits

-These pests are known for their quick movements and their ability to fly short distances, especially in warm climates.
+American cockroaches are also omnivorous, consuming a wide variety of food sources, which contributes to their survival in diverse environments.
 While they are not aggressive and do not typically bite humans, their presence can lead to health concerns.
 Understanding these behavioral traits is crucial for effective pest management.

 Contrary to their name, American cockroaches are not native to America.
 They are believed to have originated in Africa or the Middle East and have since spread worldwide due to human activity.
 Their adaptability has allowed them to thrive in various climates, making them a common pest on a global scale.